Vyral/gary-jacklin-recruiting/_posts/2019-06-13-stay-in-touch-with-your-database-by-using-this-simple-rule.md

 {% include pullquote.html %}

 So, how do these numbers fit in?
 Well, first, you should mail or email them twice a month, which equals 24 times per year.
-12 is the amount of times you should call or text each person throughout the year.
+12 is the number of times you should call or text each person throughout the year.
 6 is a reminder to call them at least six times per year, then finally the 3 means to do something else for your entire database three times per year. **Put all these together, and you have the right tools to nurture and strengthen your database**.

-If you have any questions for us or want to learn a little bit more about how we use these numbers and touches to our advantage. don’t hesitate to give me a call or send me an email.
+If you have any questions for us or want to learn a little bit more about how we use these numbers and touches to our advantage, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.